 After some time, kids will show better results in tests, improved skills for managing stress, and will be more present in classes.

 Q: What to do when a child is disruptive?

-These free guided meditation videos for kids are indeed fun and will make any child interested in what is going next.
+These free guided meditation videos for kids are indeed fun and will make any child interested in what is going to hapen next.
 Bit by bit, kids get engaged in meditation and enjoy it truly, as those smart bees are fully aware of what makes them feel comfy, happy, and relaxed.